yourigruiters/JS-MMORPG/README.md

 ![Logo YG](http://github.yourigruiters.com/images/logo.png)

 # MMORPG Javascript game
-My custom javascript game created using canvas and a lot of pixel position calculating logic.
+A custom JavaScript canvas game with a lot of pixel perfect calculations.
+[On hold since 2020]

 ## Used Modules